agro1desenvolvimento/do-k8s-deploy/README.md

 # do-k8s-deploy

-Action to apply a deployment to a Kubernetes cluster.
+Action to apply a deployment to a Digital Ocean Kubernetes cluster.

 ## k8s yaml example - '/iac/deployment.yaml'
 ```